If you’re feeling drained, it may be time for you to spend your time not writing but doodling!

 This meaning-making aspect of you is what makes you incredible, but it’s also what can in too large a measure make you tired.

-Click the image below to subscribe and receive our FREE course on the creative brain and why you’re drawn to writing + news, writing info, and much more ~
+Click below to subscribe and receive 15% your first purchase with us + our FREE course on the creative brain and why you’re drawn to writing ~

 Using the summer to engage in small efforts that are fun and short is more connective tissue to your creative self than work.
 This bridging creativity serves as a valuable reset, one that sets us up to be stronger, better, and that much more productive when we return to our full writing practice, ready to get ‘er done.